- Online submission portals

 - Click the New support request tile.

-- Select Issue type, Subscription, and Service.
-Support plan will display any support benefit you previously added via Link Existing benefits.
+- Select Issue type eg Technical, Subscription, and Service.
+Support plan will display any Support benefit you previously added via Link support contract.
+CSP select the Cloud Solution Provider support plan.

-Note: Unfortunately, the support plan name is not displayed for partner support contracts.
-The support contract may be identified by the year, text (for example, SCS or Partner Advanced), the partner ID, and access ID.
-In the example below we have 15 SCS – 4648141 – unk (0037xxxxx).
-The contract was created in 2015, SCS is Signature, 4648141 is the partner ID and 0037xxxxx the access ID.
+Note: Unfortunately, the Support plan name is not display for partner support contracts.
+The support contract may be identified by the year, text eg SCS or Partner Advanced and the Partner ID.
+In the example below we have 15 SCS – 46xxxxx – unk (xxxxxxx).
+The contract was created in 2015, SCS is Signature, and 46xxxxx is the partner ID.

-- Click Manage support requests to see new or existing requests.
+- Click Help+ Support, All support requests to see the new or existing request

 For step-by-step guidance, see Cloud Support for Microsoft partners.